Vidathu Sirippu

-Vidathu Sirippu, a name parody on Vidāthu Karuppu) is a 2003 Tamil-language family soap opera, starring Maadhu Balaji, Cheenu Mohan, Crazy Mohan, Uma Ravi, Kathadi Ramamurthy, Sowbarnika, Neelu and Vinodhini that premiered on Jaya TV 20 December 2003.
+Vidathu Sirippu, a name parody on Vidathu Karuppu, is a 2003 Tamil-language family soap opera, starring Maadhu Balaji, Cheenu Mohan, Crazy Mohan, Uma Ravi, Kathadi Ramamurthy, Sowbarnika, Neelu and Vinodhini that premiered on Jaya TV 20 December 2003.
 The series airs Saturday and Sunday at 9:00PM IST.
 It is directed by S.B.
 Khanthan.
 The series was re-telecasted in year 2020.